adityajramdasi/Space-Weather-Summer-2023/README.md

 In this project, I define a magnitude for quantifying the dip observed in NM data (explained in the Jupyter notebooks), use the definition to extract the dip sizes, and plot them with various ICME parameters to look for correlations.

 ## Sources of Data
+### Neutron Monitor Stations
-Since this is part of a **data-driven approach** to building theoretical frameworks to model (and hopefully predict) ICMEs, it is important to analyze existing data and find patterns/correlations in it.
+Since this is part of a **data-driven approach** to building theoretical frameworks to model (and hopefully predict) ICMEs, it is important to use reliable data sources to analyze existing data and find patterns/correlations in it.
 13 NM stations were identified for their low cutoff rigidity values (<1 GV), all located in the Arctic and Antarctic regions (maintained by Bartol Research Institute, University of Delaware), and their neutron monitor time series data was smoothed and analyzed to look for and quantify Forbush Decreases.
 The _Neutron Monitor Database's_ NEST interface was used to extract .csv files containing counts/sec NM data for ~4 days before-and-after the shock arrival and magnetic cloud passing times respectively, smoothed and searched for dips in the relevant time interval.
 Data source - https://www.nmdb.eu/nest/

-### Neutron Monitor Stations

 ### _In-situ_ satellites